-2. The development shall not be commenced until a Construction Traffic Management Plan has been submitted to and approved in writing by the Local Planning Authority.
+2. No phase of the approved development shall be commenced until a Construction Traffic Management Plan for that phase has been submitted to and approved in writing by the Local Planning Authority.
 The plan shall as a minimum include details of the type, size and frequency of vehicles to/from the site, haul routes (if any), staff parking provision (including subcontractors), site security, traffic management plans, wheel cleaning facilities and measures to prevent the deposit of debris on the highway and a timetable for its implementation.
 Thereafter the Construction Traffic Management Plan shall be implemented in accordance with the approved details and timetable unless otherwise agreed in writing by the Local Planning Authority.

-Reason: In the interests of highway safety and the amenity of neighbouring developments in accordance with Policy 10 of the Aligned Core Strategies.
+Reason: In the interests of highway safety and the amenity of neighbouring developments in accordance with Policy 10 of the Aligned Core Strategies and Policy DE1 of the Land and Planning Policies Development Plan Document.